-King Edward’s School Junior Arts Summer Camp is a specialized summer English course for junior students aged between 10 – 13 who are enthusiastic in arts and would like to further improve their English in a pure English environment.
+English and Arts Summer Camp at King Edward’s School is a specialized summer English course for junior students aged between 10 – 13 who are enthusiastic in music, dance and art, and would like to further improve their English while exploring their artistic talents.

 Making use of King Edward’s School’s music hall, students will work with a variety of instruments to create pieces of music from around the world.
 No musical expertise is required.